IT Project Management: 20 Questions to Ask When Taking over a Project

 7. Does the project have Testing Strategy, Testing Plan and Testing Design documents?

-8. Where the Test Cases available to developers so they could consider any scenario that could have been missed during technical design?
+8. Were the Test Cases available to developers so they could consider any scenario that could have been missed during technical design?

 Non Functional Requirements

-9. Does the Project technical specifications include non-functional requirements, in areas such as level of service, performance, security, compliance and technical quality?
+9. Do the Project technical specifications include non-functional requirements, in areas such as level of service, performance, security, compliance and technical quality?

 10. Is there an assessment of server and database capacity requirements?

 11. Was the project schedule developed after the technical scope definition was finalized?

 12. Was the input of technical leads, developers and experts included in the schedule through an effective project planning meeting?

 13. Were project risks identified, evaluated and planned upon?

 14. How is the project current performance in relation with planned scope, time, cost and quality objectives?